nhs-r-community/intro_r/README.md

-# intro_to_r
+# Introduction to R
-Workshop materials for revised "Introduction to R for Healthcare Analysts" course.
+Workshop materials for updated course.